Texas Forts Trail

 Fort Griffin Administration Building by Kathy Alexander.

 During the five years after Mackenzie’s victory, white hunters converged upon the Plains and systematically slaughtered the great southern buffalo herd for the animals’ hides and for sport.
-Fort Griffin and the nearby raucous village called “The Flat” became the center of the buffalo hunters, as well as gamblers, prostitutes, gunmen, and thieves, bent on relieving the hunters of their money.
+Fort Griffin and the nearby raucous village called “The Flat” became the center of buffalo hunters, as well as gamblers, prostitutes, gunmen, and thieves bent on relieving the hunters of their money.
 By 1881, the Comanche presence and the buffalo were gone, so the army closed Fort Griffin.

 But, in the Trans-Pecos region, the army was still fighting, mainly against the Apache.
 They were raiding across the Rio Grande from strongholds in the mountains of Chihuahua and Coahuila.
-In September 1879, a large band of Mescalero and Warm Springs Apache, under the leadership of chief Victorio, began a series of attacks west of Fort Davis.
+In September 1879, a large band of Mescalero and Warm Springs Apache, under the leadership of Chief Victorio, began a series of attacks west of Fort Davis.
 Troops from around the region were ordered to guard the region’s few watering holes.
 After several hard-fought battles, Victorio and his thirsty men crossed back into Mexico.
 This was the last major conflict between Indians and the U.S. Army on Texas soil.

 With the Indians gone, the remaining forts settled into a quiet garrison routine.
 Eventually, one by one, the forts were shut down.

-Today the Texas Forts Trail follows a path that provides visitors with a peek into the lives of pioneers, soldiers, and Native Americans that helped to establish the Lone Star State.
-The trail provides a virtual road to eight of the state’s remarkable frontier forts of West in Central Texas, where today’s visitors can walk in the paths that were once traveled by the likes of Robert E. Lee, John Butterfield, Buffalo Hump, Wyatt Earp, Doc Holliday and more.
-The byway also provides several other interesting destinations along the trail, including state parks, some 20 lakes, seven state parks, and dozens of museums.
+Today, the Texas Forts Trail offers visitors a glimpse into the lives of pioneers, soldiers, and Native Americans who helped establish the Lone Star State.
+The trail provides a virtual road to eight of the state’s remarkable frontier forts in West Central Texas, where today’s visitors can walk in the footsteps of Robert E. Lee, John Butterfield, Buffalo Hump, Wyatt EarpDoc Holliday, and more.
+The byway also offers several other interesting destinations along the trail, including seven state parks, more than 20 lakes, and dozens of museums.